 Here’s what you need to know to get started!

 You might be wondering things like:

-- Are purees best, or are should I do “baby-led weaning” (soft finger foods) instead?
+- Are purees best?
+Or should you do baby-led weaning (soft finger foods) instead?

 Luckily, the Canadian infant feeding guidelines have been updated recently, with recommendations that support the newest and best research that we have on infant feeding to date.
 Because you’re a busy parent and might not have the time to read through the entire set of guidelines, I’ve highlighted the basics for you, according to the new Canadian Guidelines.